 Many young people smoke a joint once or a few times, without immediately getting the urge to do it more often.
 This makes cannabis an underestimated drug.
 Unconsciously, smoking cannabis can lead to problematic use or addiction.
 Factors such as not feeling comfortable in your skin, being restless and experiencing setbacks can be a trigger to start or continue smoking.
 Due to its anaesthetic effect, young users are able to escape reality for a brief time.

 Causes of cannabis addiction

 A cannabis addiction can have several causes.
-For example, the young person may have experienced a negative event in the past (such as sexual abuse or abuse) or negative social events (such as bullying).
+For example, the young person may have experienced a negative event in the past (such as sexual abuse or abuse) or negative social events (such as bullying or being neglected).
 Both can result in trauma.
 Such a cause is often the underlying problem and the use of drugs such as cannabis is in many cases a way to escape reality.
 It is also common for young people to take 'self-medication' by smoking cannabis.
-This often occurs when he or she suffers from ADHD.
+This often occurs when he or she suffers from conditions like ADHD or ADD.
 Smoking weed gives a lot of peace of mind, which young people with ADHD cannot get to in other ways.
 Sometimes, however, it can also be the case that a young person is "simply addicted", without any identifiable cause.